oracle/truffleruby/doc/contributor/launchers.md

 If executed directly, bash interprets the file.
 It looks up correct ruby executable  (`truffleruby` in the same directory) and executes the same file with it.
-When Ruby  interpreter executes the file it ignores the first 2 lines running only the Ruby  portion of the file.
+When the Ruby interpreter executes the file it ignores the first 2 lines running only the Ruby portion of the file.

--   [ ] `lib/bin/*` files can be removed